top of page

 About

-Andrew made his Opera Australia mainstage debut in 2023 as Masetto in Sir David McVicar’s production of Don Giovanni, earning praise for his “interestingly complex take” (Bachtrack, Alex Nguyen).
-He had previously toured nationally with Opera Australia as Figaro in Rossini’s Il Barbiere di Siviglia in both 2022 and 2023.
-His other roles with the company include Heraldo in Otello, as well as covering Marcello in La Bohème and Morales in Carmen.
-He also appears regularly in Opera Australia’s popular Great Opera Hits concerts at the Sydney Opera House.
+Andrew has appeared extensively with Opera Australia, where he made his mainstage debut in 2023 as Masetto in Sir David McVicar’s production of Don Giovanni, earning praise for his “interestingly complex take” (Bachtrack).
+He previously toured nationally with the company as Figaro in Rossini’s Il barbiere di Siviglia in both 2022 and 2023.
+His other Opera Australia roles include Heraldo in Otello, and he has also covered the roles of Marcello in La Bohème and Morales in Carmen.
+He appears regularly in Opera Australia’s popular Great Opera Hits concerts at the Sydney Opera House.

-Andrew has received high acclaim in competition, recently winning first prize in the The Italian Opera Foundation Australia 2025 held at the City Recital Hall in Sydney.
-His earlier accolades include the Lady Fairfax La Scala Award from the Opera Foundation for Young Australians in 2023, the Encouragement Prize from the German-Australian Opera Grant in 2020, and the Foundation Prize in the Joan Sutherland and Richard Bonynge Bel Canto Award in 2018.
+Andrew has been highly acclaimed in competition, most recently winning First Prize at the Italian Opera Foundation Australia Competition in 2025 at City Recital Hall, Sydney.
+His earlier awards include the Lady Fairfax La Scala Award from the Opera Foundation for Young Australians (2023), the Encouragement Prize from the German-Australian Opera Grant (2020), and the Foundation Prize in the Joan Sutherland and Richard Bonynge Bel Canto Award (2018).

-On the concert stage, Andrew has performed a wide range of repertoire, appearing as a soloist in works including J.S.
+On the concert stage, Andrew has appeared as a soloist in a wide range of repertoire, including J.S.
 Bach’s BWV 42 and Magnificat, DvoÅ™ák’s Stabat Mater, Handel’s Messiah, Mendelssohn’s Paulus, and Nielsen’s Third Symphony.

-A former member of Opera Australia’s prestigious Moffatt Oxenbould Young Artist Program (2022–2023), Andrew developed his technique and artistry under the leadership of several industry professionals.
-He holds both a Bachelor of Music (Performance) and an Advanced Diploma of Opera—both completed on scholarship—from the Sydney Conservatorium of Music, where he performed numerous principal roles including Figaro (Le Nozze di Figaro), Bob (The Old Maid and the Thief), and Friedrich Bhaer (Little Women).
+A former member of Opera Australia’s Moffatt Oxenbould Young Artist Program (2022–2023), Andrew holds a Bachelor of Music (Performance) and an Advanced Diploma of Opera, both completed on scholarship at the Sydney Conservatorium of Music.

 "A warming honesty comes with Andrew Williams’ robustly voiced Marcello"